Jones Act Claims Lawyer in Houston

 If you are a maritime or offshore worker, the Jones Act is vital to you as an employee.
 The Jones Act is formally known as the Merchant Marine Act of 1920.
 This is a body of federal regulations that dictates what is known as "cabotage" or the transportation of goods between ports throughout the United States.
 Most important about the Jones Act for workers are the provisions dealing with seaman's rights in the workplace.
 The Jones Act is similar in some ways to workers' compensation.
 It protects injured seaman and allows them to recover financial damages for injuries that they suffer in conjunction with their job duties.

 If you work in the maritime or offshore industry and you were injured on the job, you may have a Jones Act claim.
-To learn more about your right to representation, get in touch with a Houston personal injury attorney at Stern Law Group.
+To learn more about your right to representation, get in touch with the Houston legal team at Stern Law Group.

 Who Qualifies for Protection Under the Jones Act?